API Documentation

 Calculate unique contribution per rule to stats.

-Note: the calculated statistics per rule contain an undercount, i.e. when multiple rules mark the same observatin as suspect it is not contained in this result.
+Note: the calculated statistics per rule are under counted, i.e. when multiple rules mark the same observation as suspect it is not contained in this result.

 • steps (int, list of int or None, optional) – steps for which to calculate confusion matrix statistics, by default None which uses all steps.